Pulse Brain · Growing Health Evidence Index

 Summary

-This systematic review and meta-analysis, published in the British Journal of Nutrition, synthesises peer-reviewed evidence on compositional differences between organic and conventionally produced meat.
-The study likely found that organic meat contains significantly higher concentrations of omega-3 fatty acids and CLA, plausibly attributable to greater access to pasture and forage-based diets in organic production systems.
-The findings provide a quantitative evidence base for understanding how production system affects meat nutrient density, though the authors would be expected to note heterogeneity across studies and animal species.
+This systematic review and meta-analysis synthesises peer-reviewed evidence from sixty-seven published studies on compositional differences between organic and conventionally produced meat.
+The study found that organic meat contains significantly higher concentrations of omega-3 fatty acids (47% higher) and total PUFA (23% higher), plausibly attributable to greater access to pasture and forage-based diets in organic production systems.
+Concentrations of SFA and MUFA were similar or slightly lower in organic meat.
+The findings provide a quantitative evidence base for understanding how production systems affect meat nutrient density, though heterogeneity across studies and animal species was high.
+Evidence from controlled experimental studies indicates that high grazing/forage-based diets prescribed under organic farming standards may be the main reason for differences in fatty acid profiles.

 The review draws on international literature but is directly relevant to UK conditions, where organic meat standards require pasture access and forage-based feeding, practices that are broadly consistent with the production systems associated with improved fatty acid profiles identified in this analysis.
 The findings are pertinent to UK dietary guidance discussions and organic certification policy.